Skip links

 Breaking the Cycle

 The pattern of behaviour with codependency may be well-entrenched, but you can stop it.
 But in order for the relationship to truly heal, the other person in the relationship needs to put in work as well.
 At Addiction Rehab Toronto, we will create a customized addiction treatment program that addresses your loved one’s codependent behaviour.
-With our family counseling services, we can help you and your loved one learn how to have a happy, productive relationship, and you can heal together.
+With our family counselling services, we can help you and your loved one learn how to have a happy, productive relationship, and you can heal together.
 Call us for more information.